 Synonym: Xenotilapia ornatipinus.

-Males of this species can reach a total length of around 13 centimeters.
-The females usually stay a bit smaller and grow to 10 centimeters.
+Males of this species can reach a total length of around 13 centimetres.
+The females usually stay a bit smaller and grow to 10 centimetres.
 The big eyes are immediately noticeable in the Xenotilapia ornatipinnis.
 This tells us that this species mainly resides in deeper water.
-The color is silver / gray / beige on the flanks.
+The colour is silver/gray/beige on the flanks.
 Males have a yellow and sometimes a black stripe in their dorsal, anal and caudal fins.
 The dorsal fin is reflective like a pearl.
-You see different colors depending on the direction of the light.
+You see different colours depending on the direction of the light.

 The distribution area of Xenotilapia ornatipinnis covers the northern half of Lake Tanganyika.
 They prefer to live above the sandy areas of the lake.
 You can usually find them above the sand at depths of 10 to 60 meters, but the record is at a depth of 160 meters.
 They will probably seek out deeper water during the day and come up a bit more at night.

-Xenotilapia ornatipinnis is a peaceful bottom dwelling cichlid that should be kept in a small group of around 6 to 8 specimen.
-Use an aquarium with a minimum length of 130 centimeters.
-The aquarium can be decorated with a sandy substrate and some rocks to provide natural territory bounderies.
-We advice to keep more than a single male, with multiple males they show their best colours.
+Xenotilapia ornatipinnis is a peaceful bottom dwelling cichlid that should be kept in a small group of around 6 to 8 specimens.
+Use an aquarium with a minimum length of 130 centimetres.
+The aquarium can be decorated with a sandy substrate and some rocks to provide natural territory boundaries.
+We advise keeping more than a single male, with multiple males they show their best colours.
 A single male will not show its best colours.
 They scare easily, avoid sudden unexpected movement in front of the tank.